legend-exp/remage/docs/rmg-commands.md

 * `SamplingMode` – Select sampling mode for volume confinement
 * `FirstSamplingVolume` – Select the type of volume which will be sampled first for intersections
 * `MaxSamplingTrials` – Set maximum number of attempts for sampling primary positions in a volume
+* `MaxNumberOfIntersections` – Set maximum number of intersections of a line with the surface.
+Note: can be set to an overestimate.
 * `ForceContainmentCheck` – If true (or omitted argument), perform a containment check even after sampling from a natively sampleable object.
 This is only an extra sanity check that does not alter the behaviour.

 ### `/RMG/Generator/Confinement/Reset`